fthomas/refined/README.md

               refineMT[MatchesRegex[W.`"[0-9]+"`.T]]("123.")
                                                     ^

-// The implicits object contains an implicit version of refineMT which is
+// The auto object contains an implicit version of refineMT which is used
-// used here to validate that the right-hand side is equal to '3' (obviously
+// here to validate that the right-hand side equals '3' (obviously there is
-// there is only one value satisfying this predicate): scala> val d1: Char @@ Equal[W.`'3'`.T] = '3'
+// only one value satisfying this predicate): scala> val d1: Char @@ Equal[W.`'3'`.T] = '3'
 d1: Char @@ Equal[Char('3')] = 3